 This is one of the largest squares in the world.
 This square is surrounded by some other historical buildings including Ali Qapu Palace, Sheikh Lotfollah Mosque, Imam Mosque, and Isfahan traditional bazaar, all of them date back to Safavid era.
 There are a lot of shops inside this bazaar from which you can buy attractive handicrafts.
 This huge square once was used for playing polo and today Iranian families gather and have a picnic there.

 Ali Qapu Palace

-This splendid palace has built in six floors.
-There are many rooms and halls in this palace that their walls are decorated by beautiful paintings and plasterworks.
+This splendid palace was built on six floors.
+There are many rooms and halls in this palace that their walls are decorated with beautiful paintings and plasterworks.
 You have the wonderful view of Naqsh-e Jahan Sq. from its terrace.
 The most attractive section of this palace is the music room.

 Sheikh Lotfollah Mosque

 This was a private mosque for one of the most important figures of Safavid dynasty and after that, it became a mosque for women.
 What makes this mosque more attractive is the dome color which is yellowish cream.

 In comparison with Sheikh Lotfollah Mosque, Imam Mosque is larger and it has a unique spiritual and peaceful atmosphere with its lovely blue tile workings.